papadok24/becoming_man_community/instruction/instructions.md

     * We believe in the resurrection of both the saved and the lost, those who are saved to the resurrection of life and those who are lost to the resurrection of damnation.
   * Manhood
     * We believe that the Bible teaches that men are foundational.
 As go the men, so go the marriages, families, churches, communities and the culture.
     * God created men and women equal but not the same.
-He bestowed upon men unique roles of Prophet, Priest, King, and Warrior to teach God’s Word to their wives, families, and friends, to serve their families, God’s people and church, to provide for their families and churches and to protect their marriages, families and churches.
+He bestowed upon men unique roles of Prophet, Priest, King, and Warrior to teach God's Word to their wives, families, and friends, to serve their families, God's people and church, to provide for their families and churches and to protect their marriages, families and churches.
 However, we live in the first generation in history that's confused about what it means to be a man.
 There's a fatherlessness crisis today because there's a crisis in manhood.
     * Building a tribe of men, calling them out and up to the high, noble masculinity only found in Christ Jesus, and discipling in the gospel are the biggest challenges the church faces today.
 Jesus Christ is the ultimate Prophet, Priest, King, and Warrior who rescued us from sin and death, redeemed our fallen masculinity and set us truly free.
 Our hope is built on Him and Him alone.
   * Commitment
     * Rationale